aaronyy/soco-outlets/README.md

 ![Allowable Configuration](https://raw.githubusercontent.com/SocialConstruct/outlets/master/png/allowable_configuration.png)

 ## Submittal
 Your solution should use the minimum number of outlets while satisfying all the rules above outlined above.
-Please include the following in your submission:
+Please submit a .zip file and make sure the following are part of your submission:
 * **outlets.json** - a file containing the coordinates in WCS for outlet locations
 * **outlet_placer.py** - with your solution
-* **solution.txt** - a brief explanation of what you did and why
+* **solution.md** - a brief explanation of what you did and why.
+There are some questions in there that are meant to act as guides rather than a "lab report"
+* any other supporting files

 We mainly want to see your code, and strongly prefer Python.
 If you have a strong preference for another language, you may submit your solution that way, but please include an explanation as to why.